Living a Balanced Life: How to Lower Inflammation Naturally with Diet and Lifestyle Changes

 While eating the right foods is a huge step toward lowering inflammation, how you live your life is just as important.
 Let’s explore a few lifestyle tweaks that can help you feel your best and keep inflammation in check naturally.

-- Juicing: Like I mentioned earlier, juicing is a wonderful way to flood your body with anti-inflammatory nutrients while giving your digestive system a rest.
-It’s a win-win that can do wonders for supporting your immune system!
+- Juicing: Like I mentioned earlier, vegetable juicing is a wonderful way to flood your body with anti-inflammatory nutrients while giving your digestive system a rest.
+It’s a win-win that is great for supporting your immune system!
+I recommend keeping it mostly green and vegetable based for the best inflammation support.

 The Power of Meditation

 Sometimes, calming your mind is just as crucial as calming your body.
-Meditation is a fantastic tool for lowering stress, and we all know that less stress means less inflammation.
+Meditation is a fantastic tool for lowering stress, and less stress can mean less inflammation for some individuals.
 Regular meditation can help you feel more centered, reduce the inflammatory response, and give your body the peace it needs to heal.

 Yoga & Qigong